angular/components/guides/v15-mdc-migration.md

 * The table's last row does not include a bottom border row because the table is expected to have a border.

-* The paginator property of the `MatTableDataSource` has a generic interface that matches most of the paginator API.
-You may need to explicitly type the paginator to access the full API, e.g.
-  `new MatTableDataSource<MyData, MatPaginator>();`
+* The paginator property of the `MatTableDataSource` has a generic interface that matches most, but not all of the paginator API.
+You may need to explicitly type the paginator to access the full API, for example: `new MatTableDataSource<MyData, MatPaginator>();`

 * Flex tables (`<mat-table>`) display a border on the cells instead of rows.